 Serve Yourself

-The culture in South Korea is much different from what you expect in other part of the world.
+The culture in South Korea is much different from what you expect in other parts of the world.
 In local Korean restaurants, you may have to set your table, fill your glasses of water, and even refill the dishes on your plate.
 Napkins and utensils are on the table or in a hidden drawer under the table.
 You should place the utensils on the top of the napkin.

 Share Your Food

 If you are eating with locals, sharing food is a local custom.
-Korean culture places a lot of emphasis on sharing food when you are eating in a group, be it at home or a restaurant.
+Korean culture places a lot of emphasis on sharing food when eating in a group, whether at home or a restaurant.
 It means eating from the same bowl and sitting around a big round table.
 There are lots of small, different dishes (side dishes – banchan) and a big grill in the center of the table so that you can grill your meat.
 As the side dishes are shared and are served in unlimited quantities.
 So, no need to worry about sharing as you have unlimited food.

 Cook It Yourself Food